guigrpa/docx-templates/README.md

 * Define custom **aliases** for some commands (`ALIAS`) — useful for writing table templates!
 * Run all JavaScript in a **separate Node VM for security**
 * Include **literal XML**
+* Written in TypeScript, so ships with type definitions.
 * Plenty of **examples** in this repo (with Node, Webpack and Browserify)

 Contributions are welcome!